zalando/postgres-operator/docs/user.md

 version between source and target cluster has to be the same.

 To start a cluster as standby, add the following `standby` section in the YAML file.
-Specify either the S3/GS bucket path or a cluster name to use the default layout.
+Specify the S3/GS bucket path.
 Omitting both settings will result in an error and no statefulset will be created.
-Note that when specifying cluster name you may also optionally provide a UID if one is used in your bucket path.

 ```yaml
 spec: